Citizenship Ceremonies 2020

 Wednesday 18 March

-Wednesday 29 April - Postponed under advice from the Dept of Home Affairs
+29 April - cancelled due to Covid-19 and as advised by the Dept of Home Affairs

-Wednesday 20 May - Postponed under advice from the Dept of Home Affairs
+20 May - cancelled due to Covid-19 and as advised by the Dept of Home Affairs

-Wednesday 10 June - Postponed under advice from the Dept of Home Affairs
+10 June - cancelled due to Covid-19 and as advised by the Dept of Home Affairs

 Frequently Asked Questions